nakajima/rack-flash/README.md

     use Rack::Flash, :sweep => true

-This will sweep stale flash entries, whether your not you actually use them.
+This will sweep stale flash entries, whether or not you actually use them.